 This paper studies the macroeconomic consequences of heterogeneous inflation expectations.
-We first show that inflation expectations are heterogeneous across cohorts.
-We introduce a Kalman filter augmented with history-based expectations to model the inflation forecast formation process.
-We structurally estimate the relevant parameter, concluding that individuals effectively consider their past inflation histories when forecasting.
+First, we show that inflation expectations are heterogeneous across cohorts.
+Then, we introduce a Kalman filter augmented with experience-based expectations to model the inflation forecast formation process.
+We structurally estimate the relevant parameter, concluding that individuals effectively incorporate their past inflation histories when forecasting.

-Our expectation formation process includes two known and relevant aspects of consumers' expectations processes.
-On one side, we consider the history of inflation each cohort has experienced.
-On the other side, we consider the current inflation experience, particularly with salient prices such as grocery prices.
+Our expectation formation process includes two well-established and relevant aspects of consumers' expectations processes.
+On one side, it considers the history of inflation each cohort has experienced.
+On the other side, it incorporates the current inflation experience, particularly those related to salient prices such as grocery prices.
 Our proposed framework can predict the heterogeneity prevalent in consumers' inflation expectations across cohorts remarkably well, even though we only feed our model with monthly CPI inflation data and an estimated parameter.
-We show that consumer inflation expectations data can be modeled, predicted, and contain meaningful information.
+We show that consumer inflation expectations data can be modeled and predicted and contain meaningful information.

-Our modeling approach also has the advantage of being flexible, such that we incorporate it in a general equilibrium model.
-This heterogeneous expectation process has relevant aggregate implications.
-Heterogeneous expectations anchor aggregate response to agents' history of inflation while increasing the persistence of the effect of the shocks.
+Our modeling approach also has the advantage of being flexible enough to incorporate it into a general equilibrium model.
+We conclude that the heterogeneous expectation process we propose carries relevant aggregate implications.
+In particular, heterogeneous expectations anchor aggregate response to agents' history of inflation while increasing the persistence of the shocks' effects.

-This result has implications for monetary policy: when inflation starts rising, the optimal response of monetary authorities is to take an active stance, as agents have a long history and remember current shocks far into the future.
-An energetic response of the central bank under inflationary pressures prevents current inflation from rising and, more importantly, prevents agents from incorporating high-inflation episodes into their memories, thus preventing higher future inflation expectations.
+This result has clear implications for monetary policy: when inflation begins to rise, the optimal response of monetary authorities is to take an active stance, as agents have memory and remember current shocks far into the future.
+An energetic response of the central bank when facing inflationary pressures not only prevents current inflation from rising but, more importantly, prevents agents from incorporating high inflation episodes into their memories, thereby mitigating higher future inflation expectations.